Efficient Search for Detection Candidates Using a Peak Finder Strategy for All-Sky-All-Frequency Gravitational Wave Radiometer: All-Sky-All-Frequency Search

 The SNR for each frequency-pixel pair, as defined in Eq.~\eqref{eq:defSNR}, serves as the detection statistic.
 The SNR estimators for different directions at a given frequency can be correlated.
 The angular spread or leakage depends on the sky direction, signal frequency, and baseline length.

-Let us consider two conditions: (i) The effect on SNR across the sky given a point-like GW source. (ii) The SNR across the sky in the case of pure Gaussian noise.
+Let us consider two conditions: (i) The effect on SNR across the sky given a pointlike GW source and (ii) the SNR across the sky in the case of pure Gaussian noise.

 In the first case, the noise-averaged (or noise-GWB-averaged) observed SNR across the sky is proportional to the convolution of the Fisher information matrix and the true SNR sky map (see Appendix~\ref{sec:appendixA}).
 In the second case, the average SNR is zero, but the noise covariance of the SNR vector is proportional to the Fisher information matrix.
 Therefore, the Fisher information matrix encodes the correlation information among the pixels across the sky.
+The second-order statistical properties of the SNR sky map are governed by the Fisher matrix irrespective of whether a signal is present or not.
 A naive calculation performed in Appendix~\ref{sec:appendixA} shows that the elements of this matrix are proportional to the ``sinc" function with arguments such as angular distance, frequency, and baseline length.

 The angular spread of the SNR for two example frequencies, with and without a GW source, is shown in Fig.~\ref{fig:angularSpread}.
 The maps are simulated using methodology described in Sec.~\ref{sec:mapmaking}.
 As noted, the pixel size used for the search is smaller than the angular distance of correlation; therefore, there are correlated pixels (see Table~\ref{table:size_diff_lim_region} for the number of correlated pixels as a function of frequency).
-Therefore, if there were more than one potential CW candidate with different strengths in a single frequency bin, the top candidates identified in the process described in previous section may only represent the stronger source.
+The pixel size was chosen adequate to the most sensitive frequency band ($\sim$ 200 Hz) of the baselines~\cite{Abbott_2021}.
+Therefore, if there were more than one potential CW candidate with different strengths in a single frequency bin, the top candidates identified in the process described in the previous section may only represent the stronger source.
 If the stronger candidate is due to noise, and there was a true astrophysical signal which is weaker than the noise, the latter will be missed in the process.

-Moreover, due to this correlation, the effective trial factors should be less than the naive number computed by the number of frequency bins times the total number of pixels.
-The overestimation of the number of trial factors may lead to an increase in the False Dismissal Rate (FDR).
-This occurs because the SNR threshold is determined by fixing the global $p$-value and trial factor.
-If the trial factor is overestimated, the resulting SNR threshold corresponds to a lower effective False Alarm Rate (FAR).
-A lower FAR implies higher FDR.
-Additionally, if there is any non-Gaussian disturbance (such as a GW source or detector artifact), it is possible that all the frequency-pixel pairs passing the SNR threshold originate from the same frequency.